 How can anyone get started with AI and build AI-driven applications to attain that competitive advantage?

 If you are a student, data scientist, entrepreneur, or work for an organisation who is seeking to leverage AI, then it is fundamental you build Data Empathy before you start.
 Data Empathy is an approach that, once learnt, can kick start and accelerate your initiatives in the right way.

 There is no prior knowledge experience or resources required, all you need is to understand the framework that will be explained in this Skillshare Class and “fill in the blank” with your existing know-how.

 We are building an AI platform to determine Shopper Clothing Size at online and store.
 The Clothing Size and fitting can be validated with just a few pictures of the person.

 Our solution resolving today's pandemic solution that shopper will able to shop without a trial room and it eliminates the doubt and fear of wrong clothing size choice.

 2020 has left many of us reeling.
 From devastating bushfires to a worldwide campaign against systemic racism, and a global pandemic that has brought unprecedented challenges to our health system and economy, we’re facing a season of rapid change unlike any other.
 What better time than now to be working together to develop the world of the future?
-Find out how you can create positive impact and contribute to Australia’s economic recovery using our Find My Impact virtual experience.
+Find out how you can create positive impact and contribute to Australia’s economic recovery using UTS Startups' Find My Impact virtual experience.